xupefei/pan-globalprotect-okta/README.md

 # pan-globalprotect-okta

-Command-line client for PaloAlto Networks' GlobalProtect VPN, integrated with OKTA.
+This is a slightly modified version of a [Command-line client for PaloAlto Networks' GlobalProtect VPN integrated with OKTA](https://github.com/arthepsy/pan-globalprotect-okta).
+The changes are as
+follows:

+- Passes a firefox User-Agent header to Okta in some key places to allow the script to fully log in.
+  Some Okta configurations fail to log in without this.
+- Does one more step in the authentication dance with the VPN gateway, and only calls `openconnect` to establish the final VPN connection.

-This utility will do the _authentication dance_ with OKTA to retrieve `portal-userauthcookie`, which will be passed to [OpenConnect with PAN GlobalProtect support](https://github.com/dlenski/openconnect) for creating actual VPN connection.
+This utility will do the _authentication dance_ with OKTA to retrieve `portal-userauthcookie`, and will then pass this on to the VPN login page to retrieve the actual cookie needed to login.
+It then either executes or prints the correct invocation of [OpenConnect with PAN GlobalProtect support](https://github.com/dlenski/openconnect) for creating actual VPN connection.
 Compatible with Python 2 and 3.

-Tested on FreeBSD, Linux and MacOS X.
+Original tested on FreeBSD, Linux and MacOS X, this fork tested only on Linux.

 It also supports Google and OKTA two factor authentication and can work without user interaction, if initial TOTP secret is provided.
 Otherwise, it will ask for generated code.

 To gather TOTP secret, there are two possibilities - either scan the provided QR code with _normal_ QR code scanner and write down the secret.
 Or create backup from current OTP application in phone.
 Some applications have this feature, but some don't.
 For example, andOTP on Android do support this feature.

 ## usage
 This utility depends on [requests](http://www.python-requests.org/) and [lxml](https://lxml.de/)